Your Child's Growth

 The first year of life is a time of amazing change during which babies, on average, grow 10 inches (25 centimeters) in length and triple their birth weights.

 Given all the growth that happens then, new parents might be surprised when their child doesn't continue to grow so fast after the first year.
-But no child continues the rate of growth experienced during infancy.
+But no child continues the rate of growth of infancy.
 After age 1, a baby's growth in length slows quite a bit.
 By age 2, growth in height usually continues at a fairly steady rate of about 2½ inches (6 centimeters) per year until adolescence.

 No child grows at a perfectly steady rate throughout this period of childhood, though.
 Weeks or months of slightly slower growth alternate with mini "growth spurts" in most children.
 Kids actually tend to grow a bit faster in the spring than during other times of the year!